fusion-energy/neutronics_material_maker/docs/source/example_material.rst

    my_mat = nmm.Material('eurofer')

-Once the object has been initiated the OpenMC or Serpent material card can be accessed
+Once the object has been initiated the OpenMC or Serpent material card can be accessed.

 ::

    my_mat_shape.openmc_material
    my_mat_shape.serpent_material

-To access MCNP material it is nessecary to also provide an id
+To access MCNP material it is necessary to also provide an id.

 ::

    my_mat = nmm.Material('eurofer', id=1)
    my_mat_shape.mcnp_material

-To access the Fispact material it is nessecary to also provide a volume.
+To access the Fispact material it is necessary to also provide a volume.

 ::